Nithur-M/work-from-anywhere/developer-jobs.md

 <li><p>Complete autonomy in your time management thanks to flexible working hours and the opportunity to work remotely </p></li>
 <li><p>The freedom to create your own entrepreneurial experience by being part of a team of people in search of excellence who all receive stock options from the first year</p></li>
 <li><p>A ton of fun in a thriving and multicultural environment, with colleagues enjoying regular team building activities</p></li>
 </ul><p><br></p><p><br></p><p>Keyrock offers you both a career and a large range of benefits that we will gladly discuss in the course of the application process.</p><p><br></p><p>As an employer we are committed to build an inclusive, diverse and non-discriminating work environment.
 We welcome employees of all backgrounds, ethnicities, genders, creed and sexual orientation.
-We hire, reward and promote entirely based on merit and performance.</p><br/><br/>Please mention the word **OUTSTANDINGLY** and tag RNTIuOTEuMjQyLjE4NA== when applying to show you read the job post completely (#RNTIuOTEuMjQyLjE4NA==).
+We hire, reward and promote entirely based on merit and performance.</p><br/><br/>Please mention the word **OUTSTANDINGLY** and tag RNTQuODIuOTEuMTU= when applying to show you read the job post completely (#RNTQuODIuOTEuMTU=).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>